Are you considering adding a splash of color and life to your aquarium with a Halfmoon Betta fish but are unsure about its care needs?

 These bettas possess an impressive ability to recognize their caregivers.
 They often associate human presence with feeding time, showcasing their cognitive awareness.

-Aquarists take creativity to new depths by marrying different color and tail types, giving rise to exquisite hybrids like the Koi Rosetail Halfmoon and the Dragonscale Dumbo Halfmoon.
+Aquarists take creativity to new depths by marrying different color and tail types, giving rise to beautiful betta fish like the Koi Rosetail Halfmoon and the Dragonscale Dumbo Halfmoon.

 Betta Halfmoon Plakat: Celebrated for vibrant hues and flowing fins, this variant boasts an appealing visual allure.